Arslan223/Passholder/README.md

 # Passholder
-TUI programm for storage passwords in encrypted file
+TUI program for storage passwords in encrypted file